Alwaysalle/SchoolSystemAssignment/readme.md

 To start the project just...

-* Step one
+* Make sure you have javac 8 installed and activated.
-* Step two
+* Enter `mvn test` at the prompt to run all tests.

 ## Something else

-Code block skould be indented with a tab at left.
+Code block should be indented with a tab at left.

 	for (int i=0; i<10; i++) {